chadmcrowell/killercoda-scenarios/ckad/prestop-hook/step1.md

-Create a pod with a `preStop` lifecycle hook that sleeps for 10 seconds before termination.
+Create a pod in the `session283884` namespace with a `preStop` lifecycle hook that sleeps for 10 seconds before termination.
 Use image `nginx`.

 <details><summary>Solution</summary>
 <br>